 Sometimes called the Chinese rain bell, this shrubby plant is a member of the broad Acanthaceae family, most of which flourish very well in Sydney gardens.
 Like most of its relatives, it will grow in shady places, in very ordinary soil.
+It is now known botanically as Strobilanthese cusia but was previously called Strobilanthes flaccidifolia.
 Growing to about 1.5-2 m in height, it comes into bloom in autumn and continues into winter.
 It has a weeping habit and the many soft pinkish-purple flowers are like little trumpets.
 It can also grow in sunny spots, but is valuable in bringing colour to shady parts of the garden at a difficult time of year.
 Suitable companions include some of the many Plectranthus species, which also flower in autumn; shrubby Begonia, which continue to flower from summer into late autumn; or some of the silvery-leaved Billbergia cultivars which form a good clump in shaded spots.
-Strobilanthes flaccidifolia needs to be cut back in late winter to keep it shapely, and can be given some fertiliser at this time also.
+Strobilanthes cusia needs to be cut back in late winter to keep it shapely, and can be given some fertiliser at this time also.
 It strikes readily from cuttings.